OceanAnalysis Functions

 OceanAnalysis.AmsrType

-A type to hold AMSR data (SUBJECT TO CHANGE)
+A type to hold AMSR satellite data

 This holds AMSR satellite data as read by read_amsr.